reelradio/docs/dev-guide.md

 #### Tips for debugging the web server

-Apache stores its logs in `/var/log/apache2`, so to watch the logs while making changes to the site, use this command:
+Apache stores its logs in `/var/log/apache2`, so to watch the error logs while making changes to the site, use this command:

 ```
 sudo less /var/log/apache2/reelradio-error.log